 Madam Walker remained in Buxton for one day as the guest of Dr. E.A.
 Carter and his wife, Mrs. Rose Carter.

 Dr. Carter, the first African American to obtain a medical degree from the University of Iowa, was a company doctor who treated both black and white patients in Buxton.
 Both of the Carters were well respected in Buxton and added to Madam Walker’s “pleasant recollections of Iowa” (according to to the Iowa State Bystander).

 The Netflix Series and A’Lelia Bundles’ Book

 All of this has made me want to know more.
-I cannot wait to binge-watch “Self Made” on Netflix tonight.
+I cannot wait to binge-watch “Self Made” on Netflix tonight (and see Octavia Spencer and Blair Underwood).
 I cannot wait to read On Her Own Ground: The Life and Times of Madam C.J.
 Walker by A’Lelia Bundles, Madam C.J.
 Walker’s great-great-granddaughter.